hexagontk/hexagon/hexagon_site/pages/status.md

 # Status

-Used in projects (not released yet)

-Used to develop APIs and Web applications
+Used in not released projects.
+To develop APIs and Web applications.

-Well tested

 Performance tests (TechEmpower and JMeter)